-It has been suggested that coach Lionel Perez had played a role in recruiting Julian from Brentford.
-Whoever made the call, however, it was to be inspired.
-Julian is an agile keeper with excellent reactions and is not afraid to make some crucial saves.
+It’s claimed that coach Lionel Perez played a role in recruiting Julian from Brentford in the first place.
+Whoever made the call, however, it was inspired.
+Julian was an agile keeper; showing excellent reactions and not afraid to make some crucial saves.
 Named 2005-6 Supporters’ Association Player of the Year, Julian continued his strong form into his first full season with the club.
 And he bailed Boro’ out of a tight spot on more than one occasion.